Nokia Oyj (NOK) to Issue Quarterly Dividend of $0.03 on February 13th

-Nokia Oyj (NYSE:NOK – Get Free Report) announced a quarterly dividend on Friday, January 26th, Wall Street Journal reports.
-Stockholders of record on Tuesday, January 30th will be paid a dividend of 0.0326 per share by the technology company on Tuesday, February 13th.
+Nokia Oyj (NYSE:NOK – Get Free Report) declared a quarterly dividend on Friday, January 26th, Wall Street Journal reports.
+Investors of record on Tuesday, January 30th will be given a dividend of 0.0326 per share by the technology company on Tuesday, February 13th.
 This represents a $0.13 dividend on an annualized basis and a dividend yield of 3.42%.
 The ex-dividend date of this dividend is Monday, January 29th.

-Nokia Oyj (NYSE:NOK – Get Free Report) last issued its quarterly earnings data on Thursday, January 25th.
-The technology company reported $0.11 earnings per share for the quarter, missing analysts’ consensus estimates of $0.14 by ($0.03).
-Nokia Oyj had a return on equity of 7.53% and a net margin of 2.99%.
-The company had revenue of $6.15 billion for the quarter, compared to analysts’ expectations of $6.66 billion.
-During the same quarter last year, the company earned $0.16 earnings per share.
-As a group, sell-side analysts expect that Nokia Oyj will post 0.34 EPS for the current fiscal year.
+Nokia Oyj (NYSE:NOK – Get Free Report) last released its quarterly earnings results on Thursday, January 25th.
+The technology company reported $0.11 EPS for the quarter, missing the consensus estimate of $0.14 by ($0.03).
+The firm had revenue of $6.15 billion for the quarter, compared to analyst estimates of $6.66 billion.
+Nokia Oyj had a net margin of 2.99% and a return on equity of 7.53%.
+During the same quarter in the prior year, the business posted $0.16 EPS.
+On average, equities analysts predict that Nokia Oyj will post 0.34 earnings per share for the current fiscal year.

-Several hedge funds have recently modified their holdings of the company.
-Franklin Resources Inc. increased its stake in Nokia Oyj by 5.4% in the 4th quarter.
-Franklin Resources Inc. now owns 47,908 shares of the technology company’s stock valued at $222,000 after buying an additional 2,444 shares during the last quarter.
-M&T Bank Corp raised its stake in Nokia Oyj by 10.8% in the third quarter.
-M&T Bank Corp now owns 28,825 shares of the technology company’s stock valued at $124,000 after purchasing an additional 2,819 shares in the last quarter.
-Rockefeller Capital Management L.P. raised its stake in Nokia Oyj by 3.9% during the second quarter.
-Rockefeller Capital Management L.P. now owns 94,252 shares of the technology company’s stock worth $392,000 after acquiring an additional 3,503 shares in the last quarter.
-Advisor Partners II LLC grew its holdings in shares of Nokia Oyj by 12.5% during the first quarter.
-Advisor Partners II LLC now owns 34,821 shares of the technology company’s stock worth $171,000 after purchasing an additional 3,875 shares during the last quarter.
-Finally, First Republic Investment Management Inc. grew its holdings in shares of Nokia Oyj by 2.6% during the first quarter.
-First Republic Investment Management Inc. now owns 153,519 shares of the technology company’s stock worth $754,000 after purchasing an additional 3,916 shares during the last quarter.
-Institutional investors and hedge funds own 5.26% of the company’s stock.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+BlackRock Inc. increased its position in Nokia Oyj by 18.9% in the 1st quarter.
+BlackRock Inc. now owns 4,795,249 shares of the technology company’s stock valued at $26,183,000 after acquiring an additional 763,930 shares during the period.
+Dimensional Fund Advisors LP increased its position in Nokia Oyj by 79.1% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 5,029,643 shares of the technology company’s stock valued at $27,462,000 after acquiring an additional 2,221,142 shares during the period.
+Vontobel Holding Ltd. acquired a new stake in Nokia Oyj in the 1st quarter valued at approximately $55,000.
+Sequoia Financial Advisors LLC increased its position in shares of Nokia Oyj by 44.9% during the 1st quarter.
+Sequoia Financial Advisors LLC now owns 62,728 shares of the technology company’s stock valued at $343,000 after purchasing an additional 19,430 shares during the period.
+Finally, NewEdge Advisors LLC increased its position in shares of Nokia Oyj by 171.3% during the 1st quarter.
+NewEdge Advisors LLC now owns 33,493 shares of the technology company’s stock valued at $183,000 after purchasing an additional 21,146 shares during the period.
+5.26% of the stock is currently owned by institutional investors and hedge funds.

 About Nokia Oyj